 -Deposits are only returned if we cannot make your specific order due to a lack of specific eggs or chicks.

--We use new eggs cartons, new boxes, new bubble wrap and packing paper when we pack our hatching eggs, and we suggest heat packs when needed.
+-We use new egg cartons, new boxes, new bubble wrap, and packing paper when we pack our hatching eggs, and we suggest heat packs when needed.

 -We clearly label each box with bold lettering for Canada Post employees, so it is easy to recognize the box.